jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Distributions using systemd have switched to [firewalld](https://firewalld.org/ "firewalld") as their main firewall interface.
 There had been previous ways to interface with a firewalld and firewalld seeks to abstract these away and present a unified interface to your systems firewall.
 Fedora turns their firewall on by default, Centos 7 does not.

 Firewalld uses the ```firewall-cmd``` command and not firewallctl like you would expect.
 It has a concept of *zones* which allow you to predefine a collection of rules that can be applied to different zones.
-The default system rules are stored in /var/lib/...something.
-When declaring a new rule you need to declare if the rule is permananet or will be reset when the firewalld service is reloaded.
+Permanent configuration is loaded from XML files in ```/usr/lib/firewalld``` or ```/etc/firewalld```  When declaring a new rule you need to declare if the rule is permananet or will be reset when the firewalld service is reloaded.
 The firewalld system contains zones:

 * trusted or untrusted
 * drop